mikiehan/CS356R-Proj2-Starter/README.md

 Based on the FMCW signal figure.
 Answer the following questions.

-* What is the slope of TX signal (which is the same as the slope of RX signal) in terms of Bandwidth B and Chirp duration T? <span style="color:red">Put your answer here.</span>
+* What is the slope of the TX signal (which is the same as the slope of RX signal) expressed in terms of Bandwidth B and Chirp duration T?
+[Put your answer here] -> Let's call this Equation 1.

-*
+* What is TOF expressed in terms of &Delta;f and the slope?
+[Put your answer here] --> Let's call this Equation 2.

+* What is the distance traveled by the wireless signal expressed in terms of speed of sound and TOF?
+[Put your answer here] --> Let's call this Equation 3.

+* Putting it all together: Using Eq 1, Eq 2, and Eq 3, how can you express the distance traveled in terms of speed of sound, &Delta;f, T, and B?
+[Pur your answer here] --> Let's call this Equation 4.

+* As you can see from Equation 4, the only parameter we do not know thus need to measure is Equation 4 [Put your answer here].

-In our experiment setting, the acoustic FMCW signal is transmitted from the wireless device and reaches the body and reflected back to the wireless device, thus distance traveled is 2*D where D is the one way distance from the device to the body.
+Let's now talk specifics about our experiment setting.
+In our setting, the acoustic FMCW signal is transmitted from the wireless device and reaches the body and reflected back to the wireless device, thus distance traveled is 2*D where D is the one way distance from the device to the body.
 	![image](./distance.png)

-The acoustic FMCW signal travels at 343 m/s (this is the speed of sound) and we use the frequency range is from 10kHz till 22kHz (Bandwidth of 12kHz).
+Also note the acoustic FMCW signal travels at 343 m/s (this is the speed of sound) and the frequency range used will be from 10kHz till 22kHz (Bandwidth of 12kH), which falls into the frequency range of sound.
+(Note the audible sound range is from 20Hz to 20kHz)

-* What is FMCW Signal?
-To understand, type the following commands in MATLAB:
+* Now let's generate FMCW signal.
+Type the following commands in MATLAB:
 	```MATLAB
 	Fs = 48000; % sampling rate in Hz
 	Ts = 1/Fs; % duration of one sample